 Lifelong learning can enhance our understanding of the world around us, provide us with more and better opportunities, and improve our quality of life.
 Learning for the sake of learning can in itself be a rewarding experience.
 Learning for its own sake has its advantages by – making us less risk averse and more adaptable to change when it happens, help us achieve a more satisfying personal life, challenge our ideas, and can also be fun (Skills You Need, n.d.).

 We should never take lifelong learning for granted.
 We must take every opportunity to learn and then apply it – both personally and professionally.
-Many people do not have this luxury whether it is money, access, health challenges, and legal rights in certain parts of the world.
+Many people do not have this luxury whether it is money, access, health challenges, and/or legal rights in certain parts of the world.
 It is wonderful to see how people with different abilities and/or lack thereof (due to medical reasons) never let it stop them for reaching their dreams.

 There are many benefits such as model positive behavior for children, to stay healthy, learn new practical skills, keep your brain and mind sharp, improve self-confidence, fight mental challenges, and gain new knowledge (Colorado State University Online, 2010 & Powers, 2015).
 There are also economic, social, cognitive, spiritual, and intellectual benefits (Cobb, 2012).